-A conviction for driving under the influence (DUI) will make it harder to get car insurance and will increase premiums by 30% to 370%, depending on the state and insurance company.
-The best car insurance companies after a DUI are State Farm, Allstate, Progressive and Geico because they do not increase premiums as much as other insurers.
+A DUI conviction makes it harder to get car insurance and increases premiums by an average of 7% to 278%, depending on the state and insurer.
+The cheapest car insurance companies after a DUI are State Farm, Erie, and Progressive, according to WalletHub’s cheap car insurance analysis.

 Key Things to Know About DUI Insurance

-- A DUI conviction is only one of several factors that insurers use to determine risk and each insurer calculates premiums differently.
+- A DUI conviction is one of several factors that insurers use to determine risk, and each insurer calculates premiums differently.

-- Every state has a last-resort program to provide car insurance for drivers convicted of DUI and other serious offenses who can’t get coverage elsewhere.
+- Every state has a last-resort program that provides car insurance to drivers convicted of DUI and other serious offenses who can’t get coverage elsewhere.

-- Insurance rates can increase by up to 370% after a first DUI, depending on the state and insurance company.
+- Insurance rates can increase by up to 278% after a first DUI, on average, depending on the state and insurance company.

 - The best thing to do after a DUI is never let it happen again.
 Both criminal and insurance penalties are far more significant for repeat offenders.